Jacob Balthasar Peeters: Work

-As was common practice in Antwerp artistic practice of that period, Peeters collaborated with other artists.
-A pair of paintings depicting Fantastic courtly architecture with staffage (Hampel Munich auction of 25 September 2014, lot 679) constitute a collaborative effort of Peeters and Hendrik van Minderhout.
+As was common practice in Antwerp artistic practice of that period, Peeters collaborated with other artists such as the staffage painters Frans Breydel (1679–1750) and Jacob van Hal.
+A pair of paintings depicting Fantastic courtly architecture with staffage (Hampel Munich auction of 25 September 2014, lot 679) are the product of a collaboration between Peeters and Hendrik van Minderhout.
 Van Minderhout was a Dutch painter active in Antwerp who often contributed the figures to works by local landscape and perspective painters including Wilhelm Schubert van Ehrenberg.
+Peeters had also studied with van Minderhout in 1683-1685.
 The aforementioned pair of pictures, which were made to be hung next to each other, demonstrate the fantastic, almost surreal, aspects of Peeters' imaginary views.
 One of the canvases provides an idealized view of a palace with round arched loggias supported by columns and the other of a courtly façade with a portico and a balustrade on top.
 The buildings are placed respectively on the left and right and disappear in the distance with foreshortening at the rear.
 Each painting continues onto a view of an idealized park landscape with a large pond on which float pleasure ships with swans as figureheads.
 The backdrop is a blue sky with brightly lit, white-gray clouds.
 The artist enlivened the scene by having light fall through the loggia arches, which contrasts with the architectural façade, which is in the shade.
 Groups of figures in the foreground include ladies and gentlemen who are as fanciful as the architecture.
 The figures are shown in theatrical, stage-like postures, some engaged in conversation.
 The ladies have towering hairdos and the gentlemen wear turbans or feathered helmets.
 A black servant carries the train of one of the ladies' dresses.
 A guard holding a lance is reclining against the façade of one of the palaces.
 Some dogs are running among these figures.